What Is the Difference Between Products and Services?

 - 12. Glossary

-What Is the Difference Between Products and Services?
+What Is the Difference Between Product and Service?

-Admittedly, the waters can get a little murky in the goods vs. service conversation, as many services often result in some sort of tangible deliverable.
+Admittedly, the waters can get a little murky in the product vs. service conversation, as many services often result in some sort of tangible deliverable.

-In looking at some different product and services examples, a graphic designer provides a service, but that usually leads to a physical product — like brochures, business cards, or a new logo.
+Let’s look at some different product and service examples.
+A graphic designer provides a service, but that usually leads to a physical product — like brochures, business cards, or a new logo.
 Or, a law firm might provide legal services, but that could lead to tangible documents like letters and contracts.

 Additionally, it’s possible to combine services and products.
 For example, think of a subscription meal kit.
 The subscription itself is a service that provides meal preparation products.

 Still scratching your head?
-To add some more clarity to the product vs. service debate, let’s look at a few more notable differences between the two:
+To add some more clarity to the service vs. product debate, let’s look at a few more notable differences between the two:

-Grasping the somewhat nuanced difference between “good” and “service” can be tricky, but it’s important for ensuring that you’re using the right messaging with your customers.
+Grasping the somewhat nuanced difference between “product” and “service” can be tricky, but it’s important to ensure you’re using the right messaging with your customers.

 The above definitions and bullet points will help you get a better grasp on whether you offer a product or service (or both), so you can better emphasize your deliverables — and, even more importantly, your value.